coyotespike/coyotespike.github.io/_posts/2021-06-21-Consciousness-and-Computation.md

 If computation and consciousness and intelligence must go together past some point, then it is entirely possible computers will wake up one fine day.
 This is so even though much of our own intelligence is deeply and literally embodied, and learned in incommunicably social ways, and takes the form of emotions fine-tuned over millions of evolutionary history.
 [3](L-_Gc9oQd) That merely means they will resemble us only insofar as we have designed them and they have learned in our digital environments.

+## A Long Bet

+Although what I've said so far is strongly suggestive, I have not made a strong argument for the eventual consciousness of computers, merely its possibility.
+However, like anyone else, I have my opinion, call it a long-term bet.

 I think any intelligent machine will wake up once it becomes intelligent enough, and when and if that happens it will be a political and ethical quandary more than a philosophical one.
 When and if a computer wakes up, it will be a person.
-It will be a person possibly more alien than an extraterrestrial, who at least probably evolved under physical conditions, but nevertheless a sentient being.
-And its existence and awareness will then be a political problem, not a philosophical problem.
-[4](Xe4M83WAy) What do you do with a person you built, probably for some purpose or other, and whose means of life (electricity) you must provide?
+It will be a person possibly more alien than an extraterrestrial, who at least probably evolved under physical conditions, but nevertheless a sentient being.[4](Xe4M83WAy)

+What do you do with a person you built, probably for some purpose or other, and whose means of life (electricity) you must provide?

 ## Footnotes